theo-armour/2020/journal/10/2020-10-03-fire-watch.md

 # Fire Watch ~ 2020-10-04

-When you research a topic, as with other aspects of life in the United States, there may be numerous organizations - federal, state, county, municipal and private - involved.
+When you research a topic, as with many aspects of life in the United States, there may be numerous organizations - federal, state, county, municipal and private - involved.
 Here is the benining of an investigation on being an informed fire incident watcher via perusing a curated list of fire incident report web pages.
 Disclosure: The author's daughter is a firefighter in the "August Complex".

 ## August Complex